garvit3835/product-docs-feature/how-to-guides/cloud-services/aws/connect-to-an-rds-instance.md

+---
+title: "Connect AWS RDS to DevBox"
+description: "Learn how to connect to RDS private instance from a DevBox."
+---
 # RDS

 Connecting to an RDS running in the private subnet of AWS VPC to your DevBox.

+If you're more of a visual learner, check out the [video tutorial](#video-walkthrough)!

 ## Architecture Diagram